edusperoni/wmf-worker-bug/README.md

 /******/ 			return initPromises[name] = Promise.all(promises).then(() => (initPromises[name] = 1));
 ```

-Considering we're dealing with workers, I suspect that WMF should be completely disabled on the worker context.
+~~Considering we're dealing with workers, I suspect that WMF should be completely disabled on the worker context.~~

+Taking another look at it.
+It's possible that the worker will try to read code from a shared chunk, which in turn will contain references to the shared modules.
+So the best solution might be to replicate the sharing contexts on the worker (maybe only the eager ones), so they can still be used in a limited way.